The explicit expression of the fugacity for weakly interacting Bose and Fermi gases: Introduction

-\textit{The mathematical method. }The key idea of the method for solving the explicit expression for the fugacity from eqs. (\ref{I2}) and (\ref{I1}) is based on the boundary problem of an analytic function --- the homogeneous Riemann-Hilbert problem \cite{Muskhelishvili}.
+\textit{The mathematical method. }The key idea of the method for solving the explicit expression for the fugacity from Eqs. (\ref{I2}) and (\ref{I1}) is based on the boundary problem of analytic functions --- the homogeneous Riemann-Hilbert problem \cite{Muskhelishvili}.
 In a Riemann-Hilbert problem, one seeks to find a sectionally analytic function $\psi\left( \zeta\right) $ under the boundary condition

 where $L$ is a union of a finite number of smooth simple arcs, $\psi ^{+}\left( \zeta\right) $ and $\psi^{-}\left( \zeta\right) $ are boundary values of $\psi\left( \zeta\right) $ on the left and right of $L$, $G\left( \zeta\right) $ and $g\left( \zeta\right) $ are functions satisfying $\left\vert f\left( \zeta_{2}\right) -f\left( \zeta_{1}\right) \right\vert \leq A\left\vert \zeta_{2}-\zeta_{1}\right\vert ^{\mu}$ with $A$, $\mu>0$, the H\"{o}lder condition, and $G\left( \zeta\right) \neq0$ everywhere on $L$.
 The function $\psi\left( \zeta\right) $ being a sectionally analytic function means that $\psi\left( \zeta\right) $ is analytic in each region not containing points of the boundary $L$ and is continuous on $L$ from the left and from the right, excepting possibly some ends of $L$ and near such ends the function $\psi\left( \zeta\right) $ should satisfy